-CIAC 2017 will take place in the Multimedia Amphitheater of the National Technical University of Athens, located in the basement of the building of NTUA's Central Library.
+CIAC 2017 will take place in the Multimedia Amphitheater of the National Technical University of Athens (NTUA), located in the basement of NTUA's Central Library Building, close to the Electrical and Computer Engineering (ECE) Building.
+Reception and registration on May 23rd olny will take place in the ECE Building.
 See the map below:

 Authors are invited to submit an extended abstract of at most 12 pages by 23:59 AoE, Friday, November 11, 2016 (deadline extended).
 Submissions are handled by EasyChair at the following web page: